Separation of church and state in the United States: Politics and religion in the United States

-Robert N. Bellah has written that, although the separation of church and state is grounded firmly in the constitution of the United States, this does not mean that there is no religious dimension in the political society of the United States.
-He used the term "Civil Religion" to describe the specific relation between politics and religion in the United States.
-His 1967 article analyzes the inaugural speech of John F. Kennedy: "Considering the separation of church and state, how is a president justified in using the word 'God' at all?
+Robert N. Bellah has written that, although the separation of church and state is grounded firmly in the U.S. Constitution, this does not mean that there is no religious dimension in U.S. political society.
+He used the term "civil religion" to describe the specific relation between politics and religion in the U.S. His 1967 article analyzes John F. Kennedy's inaugural speech: "Considering the separation of church and state, how is a president justified in using the word 'God' at all?
 The answer is that the separation of church and state has not denied the political realm a religious dimension."

-Robert S. Wood has argued that the United States is a model for the world in terms of how a separation of church and state—no state-run or state-established church—is good for both the church and the state, allowing a variety of religions to flourish.
-Speaking at the Toronto-based Center for New Religions, Wood said that the freedom of conscience and assembly allowed under such a system has led to a "remarkable religiosity" in the United States that isn't present in other industrialized nations.
-Wood believes that the U.S. operates on "a sort of civic religion," which includes a generally shared belief in a creator who "expects better of us."
-Beyond that, individuals are free to decide how they want to believe and fill in their own creeds and express their conscience.
-He calls this approach the "genius of religious sentiment in the United States."

-In 2013, the House of Representatives voted overwhelmingly to retain "In God We Trust", as the official motto of the United States.
-Only 9 members of congress; 8 Democrats and 1 Republican, voted against the resolution.
+In 2013, the House of Representatives voted overwhelmingly to retain "In God We Trust" as the official motto of the United States.
+Only nine members of Congress, eight Democrats and a Republican, voted against the resolution.

-A study conducted in May of 2022 showed that the strongest support for declaring the United States a Christian Nation comes from Republicans who identify as Evangelical or born-again Christians.
-Of this demographic group, 78% are in favor of formally declaring the United States a Christian nation, versus only 48% of Republicans overall.
-Age is also a factor, with over 70% of Republicans from the Baby Boomer and Silent Generations in support of the United States officially becoming a Christian nation.
+A May 2022 study found that the strongest support for declaring the U.S. a Christian nation comes from Republicans who identify as Evangelical or born-again Christians.
+Of this group, 78% favor formally declaring the U.S. a Christian nation, versus only 48% of Republicans overall.
+Age is also a factor, with over 70% of Republicans from the Baby Boomer and Silent Generations supporting the United States officially becoming a Christian nation.
 According to Politico, the polling also found that sentiments of white grievance are highly correlated with Christian nationalism: "White respondents who say that members of their race have faced more discrimination than others are most likely to embrace a Christian America.
 Roughly 59% of all Americans who say white people have been discriminated against ... favor declaring the U.S. a Christian nation, compared to 38% of all Americans."

+Justice Clarence Thomas has disputed that the Establishment Clause applies to the States, believing it constitutional for states to establish a state religion.

+In 2013, North Carolina politicians proposed a bill that could have seen North Carolina establish an official religion for the state.
+A 2013 YouGov poll found that 34% of people favored establishing Christianity as the official state religion in their own state, 47% opposed it, and 19% were undecided.

+In June 2022, Representative Lauren Boebert told a church audience, "The church is supposed to direct the government.
+The government is not supposed to direct the church.
+That is not how our Founding Fathers intended it.
+And I am tired of this separation of church and state junk.
+It's not in the Constitution."

+In June 2024, Louisiana Governor Jeff Landry signed into law Louisiana House Bill 71, mandating schools that receive public funding to display a copy of the Ten Commandments.
+Several organizations, such as the American Civil Liberties Union, have sharply criticized this policy, and multiple lawsuits have been filed against the bill.